 Late Return Policy

-1. Students who report to class after the bell rings are considered tardy and will be sent to the Deans' Office to receive a readmit to class.
+1. Students are more than 5 minutes late to class are considered tardy and will be sent to the Deans' Office to receive a readmit to class.

 2. A student's first two unexcused tardies carry no penalty.
 Afterwards, each additional unexcused tardy is one demerit.